facebook/lexical/packages/lexical-website-new/docs/concepts/editor-state.md

 </LexicalComposer>
 ```

-Note that Lexical uses `initialEditorState` only once (when it's being initialized) and passing different value later
+Note that Lexical uses `initialConfig.editorState` only once (when it's being initialized) and passing different value later
 won't be reflected in editor.
 See "Update state" below for proper ways of updating editor state.

 ## Updating state